-You can find Skog’s illustrations in big named brands such as Apple, Coca-Cola, The New Yorker, The Guardian, and so many others.
+You can find Skog’s illustrations in big-name brands such as Apple, Coca-Cola, The New Yorker, The Guardian, and so many others.

 From these 25 cool illustrations, you can see the many uses illustrations can give your businesses.
 Get inspiration from these and have your marketing visuals stand out from the crowd.
-Penji’s team of brilliant illustrators can help you create impactful art for branding, marketing, and advertising.
+And as seen from the samples above, Penji’s team of brilliant illustrators can help you create impactful art for branding, marketing, and advertising.

 Sign up today to get your own cool illustrations and a 15-percent discount from your first month!